Hapoel Ironi Kiryat Shmona F.C.: History

 On 24 January 2012, Ironi Kiryat Shmona defended their Toto Cup Al by beating Hapoel Tel Aviv in the 2011–12 Toto Cup Al finals.

 On 2 April 2012, Ironi Kiryat Shmona won the Israeli Premier League and became the 14th Israeli champions.
-They won the league after finishing their match against runner-up Hapoel Tel Aviv in a goalless draw with five rounds left in the league.
+They won the league after finishing their match against the runner-up Hapoel Tel Aviv. in a goalless draw, having five more rounds left for that season.
 Their championship was the first to be won by a team outside the three major cities (Tel Aviv, Jerusalem and Haifa) for almost 30 years.

 On 20 May 2012, The club changed its badge due to UEFA sponsorship rules which forbids the use of a sponsor name in both the kit and team badge.
 The new badge includes a number of footballs including a big one which used in the former badge, the Lion of Judah statue from the Battle of Tel Hai and a gold star to mark the only team championship.

 In 2020, the club were on the verge of relegation to the Liga Leumit, trailing three points behind the 12th placed team (safe from relegation) with one match to go, but managed to stay in the Israeli Premier league and finished 12th thanks to goal difference.

+In the start of the 2022-23 season, Menahem Koretzky was assigned as the team's manager.
+On 21 December 2022, Koretzky left the club and instead of him Nir Berkovic was appointed as manager.
+On 11 February 2023, Berković was sacked and a few days later Slobodan Drapić was assigned as manager.
+After a long struggle in the Israeli Premier league, On 6 May 2023, the club eventually relegated from the Israeli Premier league to the Liga Leumit after 13 years in the Israeli Premier league.
+On 16 May Shay Barda was appointed as manager.